California Rents Drop Across Major Cities Except LA

-Rent prices have fallen year–over–year in California’s largest metropolitan areas, only not in Los Angeles.
+Rent prices have fallen year–over–year in California’s largest metropolitan areas, except in Los Angeles.

-According to December 2023 data from Rent.com, Sacramento saw the largest shift with rents falling over 6.5% to a median of $2,537 monthly.
+According to Rent.com data from December 2023, Sacramento saw the largest shift, with rents falling by over 6.5% to a median of $2,537 per month.
 In the Riverside metro area, rent prices fell by more than 3.5%.

 San Francisco and San Diego saw smaller decreases.

 In California’s largest city, however, rent prices were up year-over-year.
-The analysis found that Los Angeles saw median rents rise to $3,515 per month in December, 4% higher than December 2022.
+The analysis found that Los Angeles saw median rents rise to $3,515 per month in December, up 4% from December 2022.

 Statewide, the median rent was $2,941 per month, largely flat over the previous year.